w3c/wcag3/guidelines/groups/images-and-media/sign-language/sign-language-available-prerecorded.md

 :::except-when
 - The audio content is an alternative for visual content and clearly labelled as such.
-- The audio content is decorative background sound.
+- The audio content is :term[decorative] background sound.
 - The audio is an :term[interface sound effect].
 :::